 Below is an overview of the various methods and vehicles for making charitable donations:

 Cash contributions are those made in cash, check, or by credit card.
 They are the most direct, least complicated way of making a donation.
 However, there are documentation requirements.
-For a donation of less than $250, you must have a bank record that shows the date of the contribution, the amount, and the name of the qualified charitable organization.
-For a donation of $250 or more, you must have a written acknowledgement of your contribution from the qualified charitable organization.
-The acknowledgement must specify the amount of cash you contributed, whether you received any goods or services, and the value of any goods or services received.
+For a donation of less than $250, you must have a bank record that shows the date of the contribution, the amount, and the name of the qualified charitable organization. .
+For cash contributions of $250 or more, an acknowledgment of the contribution from each qualified organization or certain payroll deduction records are required to substantiate the deduction.

 Non-cash contributions are somewhat more complicated than cash contributions.
 There are specific rules governing non-cash contributions based on the type of property or asset contributed.
 Donating long-term, publicly-traded appreciated securities is one of the best charitable contribution methods.
 Not only do you avoid incurring the capital gains tax on the appreciation of the securities, but you also get a charitable deduction based on fair market value rather than on the cost of the securities.
 To be considered long term, the securities must have been held for more than one year, otherwise the donation is valued at cost.

 Other common non-cash donations include clothing and household items, which must be in good, used condition or better.
 Automobiles are another popular donation item type.
 They are valued at the lesser of the gross proceeds from the sale of the vehicle by the charitable organization or the vehicle’s fair market value.
 Real estate, easements, and artwork may also be donated, but may require an appraisal.

 Non-cash contributions must meet specific documentation requirements.
 Differing requirements occur when the non-cash contribution is less than $250; at least $250 but not more than $500; over $500 but not more than $5,000, and over $5,000.